-The graph models described above have the capability of holding structural information about targets.
-The functional behavior of a target is described by the states in which a particular target could be changed to after an appropriate trigger state is satisfied.
-A successful and powerful model capable of describing (or modeling) the functional behavior of a system is the Stochastic Petri-net (SPN).
-Thus, in order to maintain the structural features of the graph model and the functional features of the SPN model, a mapping is presented here, where the SPN model is transformed into a SPN graph model as follows:
+The graph models mentioned above have the capability of holding structural information about targets.
+Thus, the missing element is the functional behavior of a target.
+The functional behavior of a target is described by the states in which a particular target could be transferred after an appropriate triggering.
+A successful and power model capable of describing (or modeling) the functional behavior of a system is the Stochastic Petri-net (SPN) model.
+Thus, in order to maintain the structural features of the graph model and the functional features of the SPN model, a mapping is presented here, where the SPN model is transformed into a SPN graph model as follows [GN]: